robin-drexler/webperfchallenge-psi-generator/Readme.md

 Generates page speed score of most popular websites.
 Data will be used to have an updated data set for [https://webperfchallenge.com/](https://webperfchallenge.com/)

+## Prerequisites
+This was tested with node 6.9.0 only.

 ## Usage